 For those that cannot resist posting your trophy catch on social media (98% of our guests fall into this bracket) there are two techniques for getting that prefect photo and returning the trophy pike back to the waters unharmed.

-Second to control the northern pike head, we recommend a technique called the gill-plate grab.
-This allows you to control the Northern Pike head and in turn the rest of the pike’s motion as well as providing a stable holding position for your photo without doing harm to the fish.
+Second, to control the northern pike head, we recommend the gill-plate grab technique.
+This allows you to control the Northern Pike head and, in turn, the rest of the pike’s motion and provide a stable holding position for your photo without harming the fish.

-Start by curling your fingers making a U-shape and slide you fingers under the gill plate of the trophy pike.
-As your fingers touch the inside of the gill plate extend the thumb parallel forward along the northern pike head.
-As you squeeze your fingers and thumb together you will have a firm grip to remove the barbless hook and raise the trophy pike while supporting the mid-section with your other hand and smiling for the camera in the prefect pose.
-Take a quick measurement and time to return for to fight another day.
+Start by curling your fingers, making a U-shape, and sliding your fingers under the gill plate of the trophy pike.
+As your fingers touch the inside of the gill plate, extend the thumb parallel forward along the northern pike head.
+As you squeeze your fingers and thumb together, you will have a firm grip to remove the barbless hook and raise the trophy pike while supporting the mid-section with your other hand and smiling for the camera in the perfect pose.
+Take a quick measurement and time to return to fight another day.

-Before returning your trophy pike to the water, take a quick look at the gills and remove any blood or weeds that may exist.
-Returning your trophy northern pike with material caught in its gill leads to a higher death rate that a simple review can avoid.
+Before returning your trophy pike to the water, quickly examine the gills and remove any blood or weeds.
+Replacing your trophy northern pike with material caught in its gill leads to a higher death rate than a simple review can avoid.

-As you set your pike in the water hold the pike in front of its tail, in its upright position and face upstream.
-At this point you are allowing the pike to revive as the water passes through the gills.
-After a couple of minutes pike will begin to make small moves.
-At this point release the tail and it should remain upright.
-If after releasing the pike it turns on its side, position your hand hold back on the front of its tail and begin to move the pike back and forth gently to allow water to move over the gills.
+As you set your pike in the water, hold it in front of its tail, upright position, and face upstream.
+Now, you are allowing the pike to revive as the water passes through the gills.
+In less than a minute, the pike will begin making small moves.
+At this point, release the tail, and it should remain upright.
+If, after releasing the pike, it turns on its side, position your hand to hold back on the front of its tail and begin to move the pike back and forth gently to allow water to move over the gills.

-Once the pike remains upright it can recover on its own and will swim off eventually.
+Once the pike remains upright, it can recover and swim off eventually.